-Through The First Tee of Central Arkansas, children aged 5 to 17 are provided with year around access to a state-of-the-art facility and Life Skills Experience.
-The First Tee’s Life Skills Experience provides age-appropriate programming that introduce Nine Core Values and Nine Healthy Habits.
-The Nine Core Values include honesty, integrity, respect, responsibility, courtesy, sportsmanship, confidence, judgment and perseverance.
+Through The First Tee of Central Arkansas, children aged 5 to 17 are provided with year-round access to a state-of-the-art facility and Life Skills Experience.
+The First Tee’s Life Skills Experience provides age-appropriate programming that introduces Nine Core Values and Nine Healthy Habits.
+The Nine Core Values include honesty, integrity, respect, responsibility, courtesy, sportsmanship, confidence, judgment, and perseverance.
 These values are essential for young people to make positive choices and overcome challenges across all areas of their lives.
-Additionally, concepts around healthy choices (Nine Healthy Habits) reinforce the importance of physical, social and emotional wellness.
+Additionally, concepts around healthy choices (Nine Healthy Habits) reinforce the importance of physical, social, and emotional wellness.

 The Arnold & Winnie Palmer Foundation champions the Palmer family’s philanthropic legacy through grantmaking and initiatives, supporting efforts on behalf of youth character development, children’s health, and a commitment to nature and its ability to enrich and heal us.